MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 ## Detect faces in the Vision Studio

-1. In a web browser, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).
+1. In a web browser, navigate to **Vision Studio** at [https://portal.vision.cognitive.azure.com](https://portal.vision.cognitive.azure.com?azure-portal=true).

 1. On the **Getting started with Vision** landing page, select the **Face** tab and then select the **Detect Faces in an image** tile.